alexfortin17/linuxkit/docs/security.md

 As such, access to the LinuxKit base system is limited in scope: in the event of any container escape, the attack surface is also limited because the system binaries and configuration is unmodifiable.
-To that end, the LinuxKit base system does not supply a package manger: containers must be built beforehand with the dependencies they require.
+To that end, the LinuxKit base system does not supply a package manager: containers must be built beforehand with the dependencies they require.

 Once a secure LinuxKit base system has been built, it cannot be tampered with, even by malicious user containers.
 Even if user containers unintentionally expose themselves to attack vectors, immutability of the LinuxKit base system limits the scope of